Enhancing Sensitivity of an Atom Interferometer to the Heisenberg Limit using Increased Quantum Noise: Experimental Considerations

 In Figure ~\ref{fig:12}, we have illustrated the factor of improvement, $\mathscr {F}$, as a function of the cooperativity parameter, $\mathscr {C}$, for four different values of $N$.
 In each case, the ideal value of $\mathscr {F}$ is indicated by the dotted red line.
 As can be seen, even for $\mathscr {C}=0.01$, which should be easily accessible, based on the analysis shown after Eqn. ~\ref{eq:21}, the achievable value of $\mathscr {F}$ is within less than 1 dB of the maximum possible value of 70 dB for ten million atoms.

 In the preceding discussion, we have addressed the effect of residual spontaneous emission heuristically.
 This model may not account fully for the deleterious effects of spontaneous emission.
 Consider, for example, a situation where the centers of mass of the two components of the SC state are separated spatially by a distance $\mathscr {D}$ in the z-direction.
 If a spontaneous emission event occurs, we will call the event "distinguishable" if, in principle, it is possible to determine which component of the SC state produced the photon; otherwise, we will call the event "indistinguishable."
 If the emission is distinguishable, then the SC state would collapse to a single collective state, and there would be no interference ~\cite {Yuping, Pawlowski}.
 The distinguishablity of the emission event will be determined by the size of $\mathscr {D}$.
 The relevant length scale here is the wavelength of the emitted photon: $\lambda_P$.
 For the D2 transition in Rb, $\lambda_P \approx 780$ nm.
 Indistinguishability would only hold for $\mathscr {D} < \lambda_P$ ~\cite {Dicke, Romero}.
+We also note here that the dephasing caused by cavity decay is also "indistinguishable," since the cavity mode is much larger than the separation between the two components of the SC state.